Welcome!

 There will be dedicated pages about all those machines, they are now under construction.

-I spend some time on using pkgsrc on Solaris 10 SPARC (running on Sun Blade 100).
+I spend some time on using pkgsrc on Solaris 10 SPARC (running on Sun Ultra 60, before on Sun Blade 100).

 If writing emails isn’t the best way for you, just comment in my blog.